harissucipto/prodigi-frontend-engineer-test/README.md

 - [x] the list can be filter by Fitur with menu filter button
 - [x] i can click detail of product item by click button detail and it will navigate me to page _Asuransi Jiwa Detail Produk_

+### Asuransi Jiwa Detail Prouct Page

+- [ ] it have path `/asuransi/jiwa/info/produk/:id`
+- [ ] it will displays no data if the data is not match with the filter
+- [ ] it will displays error if the backend of api error or connection error
+- [ ] it will display detail of product if the data is match with the query

 ## Development Guide

 ### Running in development mode